top of page

 Why is the BCG vaccine important?

-The BCG vaccine is very effective for infants and children in protecting against the severe forms of TB.
+The BCG vaccine is highly effective in infants and children at protecting against severe forms of TB.
 Furthermore, research has shown that BCG vaccination helps protect adults and children against non-TB mycobacterium, including Leprosy, as well as upper and lower respiratory tract infections, such as Pneumonia and Influenza.
-In addition, research studies have shown that BCG injection may have a beneficial effect on the recurrence of Herpex Simplex virus in adults, as well as reduce the risk of Type 1 Diabetes by improving glycaemic control and lowering HbA1c levels.
+In addition, research studies have shown that BCG injection may have a beneficial effect on the recurrence of Herpex Simplex virus in adults, as well as assist with management of Type 1 Diabetes by improving glycaemic control and lowering HbA1c levels.

 The TB vaccine is not included in the routine Australian immunisation schedule, known as the National Immunisation Program (NIP) Schedule, since TB is not common within Australia.
 However, immunisation with BCG is recommended for Australians travelling to a high TB incidence country/region or for those who are at a greater risk of being exposed to TB.